gbbowers/aperture-ds2/src/pages/guidelines/color.md

 ```

-## Accessibility Contrast
+<h2 id="a11y">Accessibility Contrast</h2>

-Usage of color is generally defined by semantic color naming (see Design Tokens), but [contrast between text and background](../contrast-grids) should always be checked.
+Usage of color is generally defined by semantic color naming (see Design Tokens), but contrast between text and background should always be checked.
 Aperture requires at least WCAG AA contrast levels for small text.
+See our [Contrast Grids](../contrast-grids) for help.

 ### Text sizes
 According to the WCAG 2 guidelines, Large text is ~18.62px Bold or 24px Regular and above.
 Normal text is generally anything under this size (without going too small - update this with specifics from WCAG 2.1).